 Remember: 100 percent argan oil placed in a dark-colored glass bottle with sediment at the bottom comes at a higher price.

 This is just the beginning.
 Let’s say the bottle of argan oil you bought complied with the first three requirements, but it doesn’t automatically follow that you hit the jackpot.
-The succeeding sections will tell you whether what you have on hand is a real one or not.
+The succeeding sections will tell you whether what you have on hand is the best argan oil or not.

 Surely, you might be wondering now how argan oil should smell.
 The truth is, it depends on the type of argan oil you are using.